For only the third year, Christmas will be in full effect at The Wizarding World of Harry Potter!

 Christmas in the Wizarding World 2019 – The Magic of Christmas at Hogwarts Castle

-While both Universal Studios Japan and Universal Studios Hollywood had been enjoying projection-mapping shows revolving around their Hogwarts Castles since early 2017, Orlando had been left out in the cold – until that Christmas, that is.
+While both Universal Studios Japan and Universal Studios Hollywood had been enjoying projection-mapping shows revolving around their Hogwarts Castles since early 2017, Orlando had been left out in the cold – until that year’s Christmas, that is.
 The Magic of Christmas at Hogwarts Castle wraps the ancient building in the sights and sounds of the season, including a majestically-large Christmas tree, the Hogwarts ghosts singing carols, a recreation of the Yule Ball, and students riding broomsticks and creating snowmen.
 It’s a beautiful show, and one every bit worth watching.

-Speaking of which: unlike any of the other elements of Universal’s Holidays celebration – whether that be the Holiday Parade Featuring Macy’s or the Mannheim Steamroller concerts – the wizarding projection-mapping show doesn’t have set showtimes beyond the evening’s inaugural performance; all the company usually says “ongoing from dusk until park close.”
+Speaking of which: unlike any of the other elements of Universal’s Holidays celebration – whether that be the Holiday Parade Featuring Macy’s or the Mannheim Steamroller concerts – the wizarding projection-mapping show doesn’t have set showtimes beyond the evening’s inaugural performance; all the company usually says is “ongoing from dusk until park close.”
 Because of this ambiguity, and because of the sheer interest in The Magic of Christmas at Hogwarts, crowds can be heavy not only in front of the castle, but all throughout Hogsmeade as muggles struggle to find a good spot to catch the next performance.

 Worry not, however – we have some secret wizarding tips to help you get through the experience intact.
 Whether you’re looking for insight on where the best vantage points are, where the least-crowded viewing areas are located, or how to safely (and efficiently) bypass the area altogether on your tour of Islands of Adventure, we have you covered.